jcollard/VibeDC/GDD/KnockedOutFeature/01-ImplementationPlan-Phased.md

 - KO'd units allow pathfinding THROUGH but not END on
 - Separates "can traverse" from "can end movement"
 - Preserves team-based pathfinding logic (friendlies allow through)

+**Important:** The actual implementation may vary based on existing BFS structure.
+The existing code might use a visited set, different queue structure, etc. **Key principle to preserve:** Allow traversal through KO'd units, disallow ending on KO'd tiles.
+Adapt pseudocode to match the existing algorithm structure.

 **Note:** If existing code has separate "can traverse" and "can end" logic, adapt accordingly.
 The key is:
 - **Traversal:** Allow through KO'd units